-7) Start at the spring that is already connected.
-While standing outside the frame, count 4 V-rings and spring notches clockwise, and connect another spring.
+9) Start at the spring where the doorway is connected.
+While 10) Continue counting 4 V-rings and notches and connecting a standing outside the frame, count 4 V-rings and spring notches clockwise, and connect another spring.
 The easiest way to connect a spring is to hook spring onto V-ring, then pull it toward you and hook it into spring notch on top of frame rail.

-8) Continue counting 4 V-rings and notches and connecting a spring until you have gone all the way around the trampoline.
+spring until you have gone all the way around the trampoline.

-When you get to a spring that you connected in Step 7, reposition it if necessary, so that the springs are all spaced exactly 4 V-rings and spring notches apart.
+When you get to a spring that you connected in Step 8, reposition it if necessary, so that the springs are all spaced exactly 4 V-rings and spring notches apart.